dave1010/pandora/README.md

 * `writeFile` - write a file.
 This is separate as ChatGPT struggles if it needs to escape special characters and new lines.
 * `getGuide` - fetch a guide.
 ChatGPT has limitations.
 This guide (`the-guide.txt`) helps it get better results.

+It should read the guide early on.
+If it gets confused then tell it to read the guide.

-See `static/openapi.yaml` for full details.
+See `public/openapi.yaml` for full API details.

-Pandora will work in `WORKDIR` by default but can access its own files if you tell it to go up a dir.
+Pandora will work in `/pandora/WORKDIR` by default but can access its own files if you tell it to go up a dir.

-Run `docker exec -it $(docker ps -qf "ancestor=pandora") sh`
+Run `docker exec -it $(docker ps -qf "ancestor=pandora") sh` if you want to work in the Pandora container.

 ## Mounting other directories

+Pandora can work on files in other directories!

-From your host, you can mount other projects into Pandora's `MOUNTS` directory.
+From your host, mount other projects into Pandora's `MOUNTS` directory.

     ln -s $PWD/your-project /path/to/pandora/MOUNTS/

-This needs to be done before the container is started (with `docker-run.sh`)
+This needs to be done _before_ the container is started (with `docker-run.sh`).

 `docker-run.sh` will then mount them into `/pandora/WORKDIR/`, allowing ChatGPT to read and write them.